 Location: Eastern WA about 25 miles north of Dry Falls.

-Ranch Access/Hosted Day Trip Price: $375 per angler for one day of fishing
+Ranch Access/Hosted Day Trip Price: $375 per angler for one day of hosted fishing*

-Extras: The above price provides the angler with access and fishing on these private eastern WA lakes.
+*The day trip provides the angler with access and fishing on these private eastern WA lakes.
 Fishing equipment, boats, food, drinks, transportation and tips are the responsibility of each angler.
 Ranch Access fee increased for 2020.

 Isaak's Ranch has two lakes for fishing.
 The upper lake is approximately 30 acres and is managed for numbers of fish.
 The rainbows in this lake average 16" to 20" with larger fish possible.
 General lake techniques are effective and at times the fish are on the surface along the shorelines and in the bays and coves.